"Going the Distance: The Power of Endurance" is the second book in Mary's Trilogy of Transformation.

 After a serious knee injury in December of 2014, doctors and physical therapists predicted that Mary would no longer be able to run.
 Since they knew that she would not stop running, they urged her to cap her distance at a 5K or at most a 5 mile distance.
 But Mary had other ideas.
-All that she set forth through the power of her pen, her divining rod for healing, was in motion and she was going to go the distance on the roads and in my life.
+All that she set forth through the power of her pen, her divining rod for healing, was in motion and she was determined to go the distance on the roads and in my life.

 Mary miraculously went on to run the Bermuda Half Marathon in 2016, 2017 and 2018.